-As at December 31, 2015, all projects were written-down due not to management's opinion of the merits of the Company's properties and equity investments, but rather due to the challenging conditions that currently prevail in the market for financing junior mineral exploration companies and the interpretation of accounting rules that are currently in force.
+As at December 31, 2015, all projects were written-down due not to management's opinion of the merits of the Company's properties and equity investments, but rather due to the challenging conditions that prevailing in the market for financing junior mineral exploration companies and the interpretation of accounting rules that are currently in force.
 As a result of market challenges, the valuation of resource properties does not reflect reasonable, or even typical, valuations.
+The cost to complete property valuations which would satisfy IFRS rules was prohibitive.
+Therefore, management chose to write down the properties rather than incur the valuation cost.
 Management intends to work hard to create value for its shareholders from the Company's existing projects as well as in any yet-to-be acquired assets and revisit the unreasonably low financial statement valuations with the intent of writing the value of the assets back-up at such time as a measure of certainty returns to the market.